 Shenado sighed publicly, drawing looks from Emiliana and Octavia as they proceeded down a long hallway together.
 ‘Fine,’ the reaper said privately.
 ‘I’ll release you.
 You were always mean to me, anyway.’

-‘I bet Marcos will be nice to me.’
+‘I bet Marcos will be nicer.’